postwait/esoteric-curio/source/_posts/mdb-ctf-dwarf-and-other-angelic-things.md

 tags: code
 ---

-So what's the all about then?
+So what's this all about then?
 Debugging.
 I've written a lot of C, I still write a lot of C and I sure as hell end up debugging a lot of C. One thing that pisses me off is when I've got a core file, but I've no idea about the exact version or build of the ELF binary that produced it.
 The bottom